The Money Source Inc. COVID-19 Information

 However, it is important to understand that once the forbearance plan expires, the total amount of all outstanding monthly mortgage payments that were suspended during the forbearance period, as well as any previously delinquent amounts, will become due, unless further assistance is requested and addressed through post-forbearance options, and credit reporting will resume.

 For example: Let’s say your monthly mortgage payment is $1,000, including principal, interest, taxes, and insurance.
 If you choose to enter a 90-day forbearance plan, you won’t owe that $1,000 for the next three months.
 But at the end of the 90-day plan, you’ll owe $3,000 (or $1,000/month for the past 3 months) to become current again.

 This can result in payment shock for some, which is why as your servicer we will remain in contact with you during your forbearance period to discuss your unique situation, including what options are available to you for paying back the missed payments at the end of your forbearance term.

-While it is true that forbearances can be offered for up to 180 days, and extended out for another 180 days, it’s important to understand that a forbearance effectively kicks payments “down the road”.
+While it is true that under the CARES Act forbearances can be offered for up to 180 days, and extended out for another 180 days, it’s important to understand that a forbearance effectively kicks payments “down the road”.
 When the forbearance period ends, you’re still obligated for all the missed payments.
 The longer the forbearance period, the more missed payments you’ll have to repay, which means a larger sum that will become due.
 That can create a tremendous financial burden, which may be too much for some to bear.
 If not handled responsibly it could ultimately lead to default, which could result in foreclosure.